/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 | sort | uniq -c | sort -rn

-That last sort | uniq -c produced output dominated by a single exception type — java.net.UnknownHostException — clustered in the impact window, against a hostname that should have been cached.
-That was the breadcrumb.
-The retry loop in the new billing service was bypassing the system resolver and hammering an upstream DNS server that had rate-limited us.
+That last sort | uniq -c produces output dominated by a single exception type — java.net.UnknownHostException — clustered in the impact window, against a hostname that should have been cached.
+That’s the breadcrumb.
+The retry loop in the new billing service is bypassing the system resolver and hammering an upstream DNS server that has started rate-limiting it.

 This kind of work is also why getting these patterns right in Sed in CI/CD Pipelines: Safe Patterns matters — the line between “useful log filter” and “accidental data corruption” is one missing escape character.